ouc-ocean-group/RRNet/readme.md

 ## Repo Structure
 - `backbones` for backbone networks.
+- `configs` for config scripts.
+- `datasets` for dataset scripts
+- `detectors` for detector networks.
+- `ext` for some extra module such as NMS etc.
-- `modules` for detection modules.
+- `fpns` for fpn networks.
 - `models` for detection modelds consist of the backbone and some modules.
+- `modules` for other useful modules.
 - `utils` for some useful tools code.
-- `ext` for some extra module such as NMS etc.
-- `datasets` for dataset scripts